Indian music and the best Indian songs of all time

 As a director, Manmohan Desai will always be known as the one who took the Hindi masala movie to its pinnacle from the 1960s t

-If the great golden run of Indian pop music peaked during the mid 1990s, by the end of the the century and into the new millen
+If the great golden run of Indian pop music peaked during the mid 1990s, by the end of the century and into the new millennium

 Songs stick in our memory and become important to us for various reasons, often coloured by our associations with them, rather